nrgow/nrgow.github.io/_posts/2025-11-25-llm-future-event-prediction.markdown

 categories:
 ---

 Can LLMs predict future events?
 Of course they can.
 On the other hand, it's not totally obvious what is the best method actually get those prediction out from the models.
-In this blogpost, a prediction means deriving a probability probability an event taking place.
+In this blogpost, a prediction means deriving a probability of an event taking place.

 Let's take as an example the following prediction market: [Russia x Ukraine ceasefire by end of 2026?](https://polymarket.com/event/russia-x-ukraine-ceasefire-before-2027?tid=1764068376362).
 We could ask a model directly for a probability estimate.
 Or, we could ask the question multiple times then count the distribution of answers.